fiyindide/Portfolio/README.md

 - familiar with the use of aliases and wildcards
 - know the difference between joins and unions and can use them in queries

-## Python fundamentals
+## Java fundamentals
-- can write simple functions and algorithms
+- can write test automation scripts with selenium web driver
 - know when to use for and while
 - able to comprehend easy codes